International Study Program

 1) Waldorf Exchange Student

 Our students have participated in exchanges with Waldorf schools whose academic programs are either in English, French or Spanish (as those are the languages we teach at our school).
-The first step in setting up an exchange is for you to send our ISP Coordinator a letter introducing yourself and your family.
+The first step in setting up an exchange to submit an application including a letter of interest.
 The request will then be presented to our high school students to see if anyone is available to participate in the exchange with you.
 If so, we will coordinate a webcam meeting to discuss the next steps.

 2) Fee-Based International Student

 We also accept international students for short or long term stays on a tuition-paying basis.
 In this case, your enrollment is not contingent on finding an exchange partner.
 The costs for the entire school year include the cost of full tuition for a high school student plus a $2,000 non-refundable international studies fee.
 For short term visits of under 6 months, the non-refundable international studies fee is amended to $1,000 and the tuition cost is prorated.
 Please contact our ISP Coordinator for an exact amount based on your dates.

 International students typically stay with families from our school community.
 In some cases, the school can help facilitate a homestay.
 The host family usually determines their own fees (based on lifestyle, nutrition choices, etc.) and the cost usually ranges from $2000 to $2500 a month.
 Homestay fees are paid directly to the host family and are additional to the tuition and fees listed above.
 For exchange students, the homestay is free due to the reciprocity.

 We more commonly do exchanges with students from Waldorf Schools where the primary spoken language is English, Spanish, or French.
 We are sometimes able to accommodate other languages dependent on our current student population.
 Please inquire with the ISP Coordinator for the possibilities.